Hazedd/shapelyM/README.md

 ShapelyM can be used to linear referencing in 3D and is designed to work (without) shapely.

-### Warning you use this, make sure to pin the version, api is far from stable!
+# Warning if you use this project make sure to pin the version, api is far from stable!

 ## Installation